-We anticipate that the bank will continue to diversify its revenues and increase its footprint outside of Graubuenden.
-In June 2022, GKB acquired a majority stake in BZ Bank, a Swiss-wide securities trading services provider, leading to an increase of Swiss franc (CHF) 6.1 billion in assets under management.
-This marks another step in the bank's plan to diversify its revenues and to offset its limited growth potential in the canton of Graubuenden.
-Despite an increase in clients' investment volumes and performance-related fees, we remain aware of the stability and other risks that come with GKB's newly acquired business, also due to the use of white-labelling and Switzerland-wide targeting.
+We expect that the bank will continue to diversify its revenues and increase its footprint outside of Graubuenden.
+In June 2022, Graubuendner Kantonalbank (GKB) acquired a majority stake in BZ Bank, a Switzerland-wide securities trading services provider, leading to an increase of Swiss franc (CHF) 6.1 billion in assets under management.
+This marks another step in the bank's plan to diversify its revenues and offset its limited growth potential in the canton of Graubuenden.
+Despite an increase in clients' investment volumes and additional fee revenues, we remain aware of the stability and other risks that come with GKB's newly acquired business and Switzerland-wide targeting.
+However, the bank's strategy proved to be successful in the first half of 2023, when it recorded a material increase in operating profits.

 Capitalization will remain a rating strength, in our view.
 We expect that GKB will maintain its capital and earnings position as key rating strength.
-We project GKB's risk-adjusted capital (RAC) ratio at around 30%-31% over the next two years.
+GKB's risk-adjusted capital (RAC) ratio stands at 30.38% as of Dec.
+31, 2022.
+We project GKB's RAC ratio to increase to around 31%-33% over the next two years.
 We believe GKB's capitalization will remain superior to that of other cantonal banks and most other banks we rate globally.